vdegenne/basic-auth-http/readme.md

     next();
   }
   // else check for authentication
+  // basic.loadUsers(); // use this if you need to integrate changes made from the user list file without restarting the server.
   // returns 401 Unauthorized if check doesn't pass (the callback is not called, no next). basic.check(req, res, (err: Error) => {
     if (err) {